Eric V, Count of Hoya: Life

-After introducing the Reformation in his territories, he issued in 1573 a Lutheran Church Order for his counties Hoya, Rietberg and Bruchhausen and the Lordships of Esens, Stedesdorf and Wittmund (in the Harlingerland).
+After introducing the Reformation in his territories, he issued in 1573 a Lutheran Church Order for his counties Hoya, Rietberg and Bruchhausen and the Lordships of Esens, Stedesdorf and Wittmund.

 Marriage

 In 1568, Eric married Countess Armgard of Rietberg.
 At the same time, his brother Otto VIII married Armgard's mother, Agnes of Rietberg (born in Bentheim-Steinfurt).
 He took up the regency of the Harlingerland for his wife and her underage sister Walburgis.
 The sisters had inherited Harlingerland from their father, Count John II.

 Eric's marriage remained childless.
 After Eric's death Armgard married Count Simon VI of Lippe.
 The county of Rietberg and the Harlingerland fell to Walburgis.
 His brother Otto took up the government of Hoya.
 Otto was the last Count of Hoya; he died childless in 1582.